Luisa Igloria

-Luisa A. Igloria (born 1961) is a Filipina American poet and author of various award-winning collections, and is the most recent Poet Laureate of Virginia (2020-2022).
+Luisa A. Igloria (born 1961) is a Filipina American poet and author of various award-winning collections, and is Poet Laureate of Virginia, Emerita (2020–2022).

 Early life and education

-Luisa Aguilar Igloria was born in 1961 in Baguio, Philippines.
+Luisa Aguilar Igloria was born in 1961 in Makati, Philippines.
 She earned her Bachelor of Arts degree in humanities, graduating cum laude with a major in comparative literature, a minor in English, and a cognate in philosophy from the University of the Philippines Baguio in 1980.
-She then obtained her Master of Arts in literature at Ateneo de Manila University in 1988, where she was a Robert Southwell Fellow.
+She then obtained her Master of Arts in Literature at Ateneo de Manila University in 1988, where she was a Robert Southwell Fellow.
 Igloria completed her Ph.D. in English/Creative Writing at University of Illinois at Chicago in July 1995, where she was a Fulbright Fellow.